huilinghe19/Epics_Practices/README.md

 # Epics_Practices
 epics and pyepics practices, in oder to use epics module in Sardana .

-# Add Devices Server in Sardana/Tango
+# Add motors, controllers in Sardana
 ## Method 1: Spock Operation(standard sardana operation)
 ## Method 2: Jive Operation(for all tango devices)
-## Method 2: Use Python Script with Tango/PyTango. "addDeviceinSardana.py" can be used to add devices in sardana when the server is ON.
+## Method 3: Use Python Script with Tango/PyTango. "addDeviceinSardana.py" can be used to add devices in sardana when the server is ON.
 This code can also be added in the controller program, then the server must restart.

 # Define Epics PV in spock